pkmn/engine/docs/TESTING.md

 [fuzzing](https://en.wikipedia.org/wiki/Fuzzing).
 A [GitHub workflow](../.github/workflows/fuzz.yml)
 exists to run these tests on a schedule from random seeds for various durations to attempt to uncover latent bugs.
-The fuzz tests differ from the benchmark in that they run for predefined time durations as opposed to a given number of battles and enable the [blocked](#blocklistjson) effects that are usually excluded in `-Dshowdown` compatibility mode.
+The fuzz tests differ from the benchmark in that they run for predefined time durations as opposed to a given number of battles and enable the [unimplementable](#unimplementable) effects that are usually excluded in `-Dshowdown` compatibility mode.
 When run with the `-Dlog` flag, additional binary data will be dumped on crashes to allow for debugging with the help of [`fuzz.ts`](./fuzz.ts) and the [debug UI](https://pkmn.cc/debug.html) rendered by [`display.ts`](./display.ts).
 To run the fuzz tool locally use: